romainducrocq/DQN-initial-DQN/README.md

 4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.
 5. And beat the AI with `python3 play.py` to assert dominance on the machines.

-See `demo/` for a complete guide on how to build a custom environment and run the programs.
+See `demo/` for a complete guide on how to use bin scripts, build a custom environment and run the programs.

 ****